-Spring Common Academy (SCA) is part of Horizons Education Trust.
-SCA is a mixed community area special school within the Cambridgeshire Local Authority.
+Spring Common Academy (SCA) and Prestley Wood Academy (PWA) are part of Horizons Education Trust.
+Both schools are mixed community area special schools within Cambridgeshire Local Authority.

-The school caters for 195 pupils aged 3-19 who have an Education, Health and Care Plan (EHC) detailing their special educational needs.
+The schools cater for pupils aged 3-19 who have an Education, Health and Care Plan (EHC) detailing their special educational needs.

-Admissions to the Academy are through the Statutory Assessment team for Cambridgeshire Local Authority.
-More detailed information on admissions can be found on the SCA website, https://www.springcommon.cambs.sch.uk/admissions
+Admissions to the academies are through the Statutory Assessment team for Cambridgeshire Local Authority.
+More detailed information on admissions can be found on the school's website.

-SCA caters for a range of educational needs, including pupils who have:
+The schools cater for a range of educational needs, including pupils who have:

-- Autistic Spectrum Disorder (ASD) - Severe learning difficulty (SLD) - Profound and multiple learning difficulty (PMLD) - Physical disabilities and/or medical needs. - Sensory, including visual or hearing, impairments.
+- Severe learning difficulty (SLD) - Profound and multiple learning difficulty (PMLD) - Physical disabilities and/or medical needs. - Sensory, including visual or hearing, impairments. - Co-current diagnosis such as Autistic Spectrum Disorder (ASD), Downs Syndrome and others